ericmedvet/2d-robot-evolution/src/main/resources/README.md

 ```

 [`ea.listener.tui()`](assets/builder-help.md#builder-ealistenertui) shows a text-based user interface summarizing the progress of the experiments.
-See the [example below](#example-1--3-runs-with-a-vsr-biped) for the usage of this listener.
+See the [example below](#example-1-3-runs-with-a-vsr-biped) for the usage of this listener.

 [`evorobots.listener.videoSaver()`](assets/builder-help.md#builder-evorobotslistenervideosaver) can be used to save a video of one individual (in the default case, the best of the last generation).
-See the [example below](#example-1--3-runs-with-a-vsr-biped) for the usage of this listener.

 #### Examples of experiment files